 Social and Ethical Considerations

-This SIPO does not prohibit any investments including those that would be non-compliant with its Ethical Investment Policy.
+Their SIPO does not prohibit any investments that would include those that would be non-compliant with its Ethical Investment Policy.

 Borrowing is prohibited without the specific consent of the Trustee.